Azure/azure-powershell/src/SelfHelp/examples/Get-AzSelfHelpDiagnostic.md

 ab-test-983
 ```

-Get diagnostic by resource id and diagnostic
+Get diagnostic by resource id and diagnostic name